Guseyn/guseyn.com/static/md/stuff/about.md

 I write [posts](/../previews/1) about code design, code tricks and tech culture in general.
 I make [videos](https://www.youtube.com/watch?v=lOf0NkNtWzI&feature=emb_title) and participate in [tech meetups](https://www.youtube.com/watch?v=Ptz6kJ3NXGI&feature=emb_title) as speaker.
 Also [some people](https://www.youtube.com/watch?v=Cx1kZbwkr5g&t=128s) talk about my projects.

 ### Entrepreneur
 I am working on a side project in my free time.
-It's called Unison and it's aimed to be a platform for creating and storing SVG music sheets using WYSIWYM concept.
+It's called [Unison](unisonofficial.com) and it is a platform where you can create sheet music just by describing them with simple words.

 ### Programmer
-I am a full-time full-stack software developer with more than 5 years of diverse experience: I was working as a software engineer at outsource company, at small startup with fully distributed international team, and as a researcher at international tech corporation.
+I am a full-time full-stack software developer with more than 6 years of diverse experience: I was working as a software engineer at outsource company, at small startup with fully distributed international team, and as a researcher at international tech corporation.
 More information about my work experience you can find in my [LinkedIn profile](https://www.linkedin.com/in/guseyn-ismayylov-111bb1179/) and [resume](/../html/resume.html).

-In my work I appreciate clarity of information in documentation and code.
+In my work I appreciate clarity of the information in the documentation and the code.

 ### Chess&Music lover
 I like playing chess (you can challenge me on [liches](https://lichess.org/@/guseyn1245)).
 Also, I like music and making covers of popular songs on guitar and ukelele.
 [Here](/../stuff/covers) is some of them.
 More over, I am trying to make life of many musicians and composers much easier by creating Unison project.